 3. Click on the + button next to the "Select & Extract image", then click on Advanced options and choose the "Extract" command.

-This is an internal function which will solve the Captcha during the run automatically.
+This is an internal function which will automatically solve the Captcha during the run.

 You can also rename the Extract command to "captcha".

-4. Please note that the Captcha solution will not work while building the project or doing the test run automatically.
-During the test run, ParseHub asks you to answer the Captcha manually in order to proceed the test run.
+4. Please note that the Captcha solution will not work automatically while building the project or doing a test run.
+During test runs, ParseHub asks you to answer the Captcha manually in order to proceed with the test run.
 However, once the project runs on ParseHub servers, the Captcha solver will work properly.

 Now that you added the Captcha solver, you can choose the answer field and enter the solution via a ParseHub expression.

-Choose the + button next to the "Select page" command and choose the Select tool.
+Click on the + button next to the "Select page" command and choose the Select tool.
 Select the answer field.
 An "Input" command will be created automatically.
-Change the Input format to "expression" from the drop down menu that appears on the bottom of the command, and enter "captcha" without quotations.
+Change the Input format to "expression" from the drop down menu that appears at the bottom of the command, and enter "captcha" without quotations.
 This value is the solution from the Captcha solver which was extracted as "captcha" in the previous step.

 Choose the + button next to the "Select page" command and choose the Select tool.
 Select the "Submit" button.

-In the process of building the project you must enter the Captcha solution manually.
-Before adding the next command, please go to "Browse" mode, by clicking on the green "Select" button on the top of the template.
+In the process of building the project, you must enter the Captcha solution manually.
+Before adding the next command, go to "Browse" mode by clicking on the grey "Browse" button on top of the template.
 Next, enter the Captcha solution manually on the website.